Last Updated on by Mitch Rezman

 Pigeons lay smaller eggs relative to the size of their bodies and little Peter and Penelope pigeon are pretty developed by the time they work their way out of the egg.
 Living here in Chicago with an endless supply of pigeons to “study”, many people have come to call them “flying rats” because of their extraordinary rapid development.

-Pigeons hasten this whole process by the production of pigeon milk.
+Pigeons hasten this whole process through the production of pigeon milk.

 Written by Mitch Rezman